-As addressed in the District’s policy on student records and release of information, generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
-However, as indicated in policy and federal law, schools are permitted to disclose student records, including threat assessments, in certain circumstances without parental consent, including to appropriate officials if the disclosure is in connection with an emergency and knowledge of the information disclosed is necessary to protect the health or safety of the student or other persons.
+As addressed in District Policy JRA/JRC – Student Records/Release of Information on Students , the District must have written permission from the parent/caregiver or eligible student in order to release any information from a student's education record, unless an exception applies.
+However, as indicated in District policy and the Family Educational Rights and Privacy Act (FERPA), schools are permitted to disclose student records, including behavioral threat assessments, in certain circumstances without parental consent, including to appropriate officials if the disclosure is in connection with an emergency and knowledge of the information disclosed is necessary to protect the health or safety of the student or other persons, or if the disclosure is to state or local officials and concerns the juvenile justice system’s ability to effectively serve, prior to adjudication, the student whose records are disclosed as provided under the Colorado Open Records Act and Colorado Children’s Code.

 Adopted by Board: May 23, 2023, effective July 1, 2023

-LEGAL REFS:
+Revised by Board:

+Cross References:

+JRA/JRC - Student Records/Release of Information on Students

+Legal References:

 C.R.S.
-22-1-123
+22-1-123 (Protection of student data-parental or legal guardian consent for surveys)

 C.R.S.
-24-10-106.3
+24-10-106.3 (Claire Davis School Safety Act)

 20 U.S.C.
-1232g, Family Rights and Privacy Act
+1232g (Family Rights and Privacy Act)

 20 U.S.C.
-1401 et seq., Individuals with Disabilities Education Act
+1401 et seq., (Individuals with Disabilities Education Act)

 29 U.S.C.
-701 et seq., Rehabilitation Act of 1973
+794 et seq., (Rehabilitation Act of 1973 and Section 504)

-CROSS REFS:

-JRA/JRC, Student Records/Release of Information on Students